SparkPost/support-docs/articles/deliverability/spf-and-ip4-mechanisms.md

 We recognize that our SPF record does not pass muster with sites such as [dmarcian.com](http://dmarcian.com/), but rest assured that it does result in verdicts of pass on mail sent using the SPF record we publish.

-You can also us our SPF tools for your SPF needs [SPF Inspector](https://tools.sparkpost.com/spf/inspector) and [SPF Builder](https://tools.sparkpost.com/spf/builder).
+You can also use our SPF tools for your SPF needs [SPF Inspector](https://tools.sparkpost.com/spf/inspector) and [SPF Builder](https://tools.sparkpost.com/spf/builder).